 - Create a pop-up – Pop-up forms are a great way to build an email list or drive traffic to a particular page on your site.
 The form will dynamically appear on any page on your shop to attract attention to it.
-For more information about pop-up forms and tools, you must use on your online store, read this Shopify post.
+For more information about pop-up forms and tools, read this Shopify post.

 - Send an email blast to subscribers – If you want your discount codes to be used only by people who signed up to your email list, then you can send them to your list using an email marketing platform.
-About this, you can use discount codes as an incentive for people to sign up to your mailing list.
-Once you have signed up, only then will they receive the discount code.
-If you don’t have an email list yet, check out this post on Shopify to fuel your imagination and creativity so you can apply the ideas in your store.
+Use discount codes as an incentive for people to sign up on your mailing list.
+If you don’t have an email list yet, check out this post on Shopify to fuel your imagination and creativity so you can apply the ideas on your store.

-While discount codes are effective in driving sales and revenue to your dropshipping store, you shouldn’t offer these at all times.
-Incorrectly giving away the codes could result in fewer sales and lowered engagement with your store.
-To ensure that you’re using coupon codes the right, refer to this Shopify article for ideas and inspiration.
+While discount codes are effective in driving sales and increasing revenue from your dropshipping store, you shouldn’t offer these all the times.
+Indiscriminately giving away discount codes can result in fewer sales and lower customer engagement with your store.

-Even if you try to cover all the information about your dropshipping store on your site, there are still questions that didn’t occur to you when you were building your online shop.
+Even if you try to cover all the information about your dropshipping store on your site, there will always be questions that didn’t occur to you when you were building your online shop.
 Therefore, you need to make yourself open to customers who want more details about the products you’re selling, as well as the status of their orders.

 The simplest way for people to reach you is by having a contact page in your store that they can quickly fill out with their queries and concerns.
-But some people want a faster and more convenient way for them to reach out to you instead of waiting for hours and days for a reply.
+However, some people would prefer a faster and more convenient way for them to reach out to you instead of waiting for hours and days for a reply.

 You can set up ZenDesk to cover the following aspects of your Shopify store’s customer support:

 - Phone – Through ZenDesk’s Phone feature, you can give the human connection your audience yearns for when it comes to expressing their concerns.
-Moreover, the tool takes care of customer history.
-Automatic ticket creation, and call recording so agents can focus on solving the issue at hand instead of worrying about the workflow.
+The tool also takes care of customer history.
+Automatic ticket creation and call recordings help agents focus on solving issues at hand instead of worrying about workflow.

-- Chat – To provide users with quick answers to their concerns about your shop, chat support allows them to talk to agents who are eager to assist them.
+- Chat – To provide users with quick answers to their concerns about your shop, chat support allows them to message agents for assistance.
 By resolving problems immediately, you can expect to increase your sales and offer a better user experience.

 - Knowledgebase – You can create a customer portal that combines the collective knowledge of your agents based on the questions they receive from users and callers.
-The knowledge base will serve as a one-stop guide for all the potential problems and issues your customers will have come across, so they don’t have to talk or send an email to your agents.
+The knowledge base will serve as a one-stop guide for all potential problems or issues your customers have come across, so they don’t have to talk to or email to your agents.

-- Social media – More online-savvy users prefer to make their voices heard through social media and messenger apps.
-With ZenDesk Message, you answer their concerns straight to their favorite social apps and platforms for a faster way of communicating with users, so you convert them into customers.
+- Social media – Some users prefer to make their voices heard through social media and messenger apps.
+With ZenDesk Message, you can address their concerns right on their favorite social apps and platforms.

-ZenDesk’s pricing is flexible, depending on the features you want to use for your Shopify store.
-A $5/month offers email and social channel support, basic help center, and a widget that will appear on your screen.
-This is a perfect plan if you are starting out with your dropshipping store.
-If the demand arises, you can shift a different plan to accommodate more features like performance dashboards, multiple ticket forms, and more.
+ZenDesk’s pricing is flexible depending on the features you want to use for your Shopify store.
+For $5/month you can get email and social channel support, a basic help center, and a widget that will appear on your screen.
+This is the perfect plan if you are just starting out with your dropshipping store.
+If demand rises, you can shift to a different plan to accommodate more features like performance dashboards, multiple ticket forms, and more.

-Moreover, there is a 14-day free trial for each plan so you can test out and see if ZenDesk is your go-to platform for all your customer support needs.
+ZenDesk comes with a 14-day free trial for each plan so you can test it out and see if it can become your go-to platform for all customer support needs.